josevnz/home_nmap/tutorial/README.md

 }
 ```

-You can create 3 certificate types: client, server and peer.
-Will use only one but showing this for completeness:
+You can create 3 certificate types:
+* client
+* server
+* peer

+Will use only server certificate, but will create the 3:

 ```shell
 cfssl gencert -ca intermediate_ca.pem -ca-key intermediate_ca-key.pem -config cfssl.json -profile=peer host-1.json| cfssljson -bare host-1-peer  # Peer
 cfssl gencert -ca intermediate_ca.pem -ca-key intermediate_ca-key.pem -config cfssl.json -profile=server host-1.json | cfssljson -bare host-1-server  # Server
 cfssl gencert -ca intermediate_ca.pem -ca-key intermediate_ca-key.pem -config cfssl.json -profile=client host-1.json | cfssljson -bare host-1-client  # Client
 ```

-We are very close now, let's install the intermediate certificate into the proper location so the clients on dmaf5 do not complain about the self-signed certificate:
+We are very close now, install the intermediate certificate into the proper location so the clients on dmaf5 do not complain about the self-signed certificate:

 ```shell
 # The path below is for Fedora, please check your OS documentation to find the right path for you